-The Executive Committee shall determine and implement policy for the good of the Group and represent the interests of the Group to the University and other agencies.
-The Executive Committee will consist of three members who will serve rotating terms of three years.
-The Group chair will serve as an ex officio member of the Committee.
-It will be the responsibility of the
+The Graduate Affairs Committee shall determine and implement policy for the good of the Graduate Group and represent the interests of the Graduate Group to the University and other agencies.
+The Graduate Affairs Committee will consist of at least three members.
+The Graduate Group chair will serve as an ex officio member of the Committee.